 The Canada lynx and Conservation Northwest's commitment to protecting it in Washington state and the transboundary forests shared with British Columbia, Canada.

-Washington State is home to one of the last and largest Canada lynx populations remaining in the United States, perhaps 150 animals, ranging from the North Cascades and Loomis Forest east to the Columbia Highlands and Selkirk Mountains.
+Washington is home to one of the last and largest Canada lynx populations remaining in the United States.
 Along with bobcat and cougar, lynx are one of three wild cat species in North America.
-They are the most scarce.
+They are the most scarce of the three, with only about 150 animals.
+Their range includes the North Cascades and Loomis Forest going east to the Columbia Highlands and Selkirk Mountains.

 Lynx were often trapped for sport during the last century.
 Today, aggressive logging, roadbuilding, and development of lynx habitat has severely fragmented their living space.
 Snowmobile trails and roads pose problems for lynx because these packed-snow pathways give high-country access to cougar and coyote (which can eat lynx), and bobcat (which compete with lynx).
 As said so well by author Scott McMillion for The Nature Conservancy magazine, "The lynx has evolved to scrape a living from the dense boreal forests of North America, places where winter is the lean season, and it lasts a long time."